What about iPhoto Alternatives? Bryan Wolfe shares his thoughts on what iPhoto users should do before Photos comes to replace it.

 Back in 2014, Apple announced that they would no longer be supporting iPhoto for Mac, or the company’s professional photography application, Aperture.
 Instead, a new application called Photos for Mac was launched in 2015.
 If you’re still an iPhoto user, now is the time to find a new solution for your digital photos.
 That depends on your situation, of course.

-We here at Skylum believe that our latest Mac photo editor called Luminar, is a great iPhoto alternative.
-Now you can try it by yourself free for 7 days:
+Skylum’s latest Mac photo editor called Luminar Neo is a great iPhoto alternative in 2023.
+You can try it by yourself for free for 7 days:

 In general terms, iPhoto for Mac serves two main purposes.
-First, it’s a photo management tool.
+First, it’s a photo management tool (very similar to Google Photos).
 Second, the application offers photo-editing tools, such as quick fixes, adjustments, and effects.
-As a photo management tool, iPhoto does an admirable job at organizing your photos by Event, Date, Faces, or Location.
+As a photo management tool, iPhoto does an admirable job of organizing your photos by Event, Date, Faces, or Location.
 In some cases, however, this is a labor-intensive process.
 For example, you need to tell iPhoto who is in each photo.
 Based on this information, the application attempts to find that person’s face in other photos.

 It has been my experience that this process doesn’t always work.
 In particular, children’s faces are difficult to match, as are people from the same family.
 In other words, for most folks, organizing photos by Faces is more of a gimmick, than a realistic solution.
 Many also incorrectly assume that being a photo management tool means that iPhoto is backing up your photos.
 It is not.
 To perform this task, you need to use the Time Machine software built into OS X, or a third-party solution.

 Do you like to edit photos?
 Again, iPhoto does an admirable job at this.
 However, the tools presented aren’t for professionals.
 Even as a basic photo editing tool, better solutions do exist.

 Backing up your data